 6. Familiarize Yourself with Landlord Responsibilities

 Landlords have a legal duty to provide safe and habitable living conditions for residents.
-Knowing your responsibilities ensures that the property meets health and safety standards.
+Knowing your responsibilities ensures that the property meets health and safety standards and provides a secure property.
 Being aware of your obligations as a landlord helps prevent potential legal issues or disputes with residents.
 You can proactively address concerns and maintain a positive relationship.

 Meeting your responsibilities contributes to resident satisfaction.
 Residents are more likely to renew their leases and treat the property with respect if their living conditions are comfortable and well-maintained.